What attire is appropriate for the Festival?

-In addition, for visual art, literary art, and film, a jury of invited peers from the art and sex-positive communities review and select from submissions to assemble that year’s collections.
+In addition, for visual art, a jury of invited peers from the art and sex-positive communities review and select from submissions to assemble that year’s collections.
 To learn more about juries and juror review, visit the information page for our visual art selection process.

 How do I learn more about the art and purchase it?

 We have a team of trained on-site Docents who are there to teach you about the art and assist you in purchasing the pieces you love.
-Docents can be identified throughout the Festival by their white scarves and “Ask me about the art” badges.
-Docents have an information table close to the main entrance, identified by a neon “Art Sales” sign.
+Docents can be identified throughout the Festival by their white scarves and docent staff badges.
+Docents have an information table close to the Festival Store, identified by a neon “Art Sales” sign.
 Please feel encouraged to approach them and ask for assistance.

 Is the art available for sale?

 Yes, the exhibition art is available for sale.
 Prices range from $200 and up.

 We also feature thousands of prints, cards, sculptures, and other artwork in our popular Festival Store, with pieces to suit every budget and taste.

 How can I stay up to date on all your exciting news?